-- 5.2.1 The capital value of the new designated endowment fund will be maintained in real terms. - 5.2.2 The full amount of the principal will be invested to provide an ongoing return in perpetuity that grows in line with inflation whilst providing an annual income to support activities. - 5.2.3 The risk profile of the portfolio will reflect the long time frame of the investment alongside the need to ensure the portfolio is not reduced over a period of time through excessive risk.
+- 5.2.2 The full amount of the principal will be invested to provide an ongoing return in perpetuity that grows in line with inflation whilst providing an annual income to support activities. - 5.2.3 The risk profile of the portfolio will reflect the long time frame of the investment alongside the need to ensure the portfolio is not reduced over a period of time through excessive risk.
 The portfolio assets will deliver the best possible returns against this risk appetite. - 5.2.4 The nature of the assets will align with RIBA's values and Ethical, Social and Governance (ESG), Diversity & Inclusion, and Climate Change.